Dome Heater Installation

 Installing the Dome Heater

-There are 3 extra items you will need to install the dome heater if you're hooking it directly into the return line just off the pool heater.
+There are a few extra items you will need to install the dome heater when attaching it directly into the return line from off the pool heater.

 - Two adequate lengths of good quality 3/4" inside diameter garden hose.
-You will need one hose that is long enough to reach from your pool heater (or the heater return in the pool) to the dome heater and a second hose that is long enough to reach from the dome heater into the pool to discharge the cold water.
+You will need one hose that is long enough to reach from your pool heater to the dome heater and a second hose that is long enough to reach from the dome heater into the pool to discharge the cold water.
 Use the shortest lengths possible to allow maximum efficiency.
+Shown as "C" (below).

-- An adequate length of hose insulation to reach from your hose bib to the desired location of your heater.
-This soft foam insulation is available at your local hardware store and is the same type used to insulate a 1" pipe from freezing.
+- An adequate length of hose insulation to reach from your hose bib at the pool heater to the location of your dome heater/blower.
+This soft foam insulation is available at your local hardware store and is the same type used to insulate a pipe from freezing.
 The insulation increases efficiency and keeps water from freezing in the hose in cold weather climates.
+See image (below).

-- Route the hose under the cable anchor of the dome and discharges directly into the pool.
+- Route the return garden hose under the cable anchor of the dome and place hose so that it discharges directly into the pool.
 It's a good idea to allow the discharge hose to dangle in the water a couple of feet.

-- Once the unit is "plumbed" properly, install the foam insulation on the part of the hose that comes from the hose-bib to the actual heater.
+- Once the unit is "plumbed" properly, and the hoses have been sized to fit correctly, install the foam insulation on the part of the hose that comes from the supply hose-bib to the dome heater.

 Using the Dome Heater